Expert Techniques for RAID Array Data Recovery on NAS Raidon InTANK iR8023 Devices

 To mitigate these risks, it is important to regularly update the firmware and software of the NAS device, maintain backups of critical data, and ensure proper monitoring and maintenance of the device to identify and address any potential malfunctions promptly.

-Although NAS InTANK iR8023 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS InTANK iR8023 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view